ShreyanshiJaiswal/Guesstimate_Journey/Guesstimate_Que_7/Readme.md

 ## Solution

-The shortest distance between two distant cities should be thought of as a **great-circle distance on the Earth's surface**.

-Instead of trying to calculate the distance country-by-country or along the Pacific Ocean, we can divide the journey into a few major geographical checkpoints and estimate each segment.
+We can estimate the distance by dividing the journey into major geographical checkpoints rather than calculating the distance country by country.

 ### Key Logic

-The shortest route from New York to Delhi goes generally **eastward across the Atlantic, through Europe and West Asia, and then into India**.
+Since New York and Delhi are on opposite sides of the Atlantic and Eurasian landmass, the shortest route broadly travels eastward from New York, across the Atlantic toward Europe, through West Asia, and finally into India.

+We estimate the distance of each major section and add them together.

 A simple checkpoint-based breakdown is: